 It should be noted that the recessed circular doormat at the entry of each apartment is deemed "common property" and cannot be removed.
-The caretaker can arrange cleaning or replacement, if necessary. - (refer By-law 33)
+The caretaker can arrange cleaning or replacement, if necessary.
+Refer to By-law 1.1 (33).

 4.5 Daily Clean Up